Mohammedzeheer/MernPractise-/Notes/React.md

  LAZY LOADING
  ____________

+  Lazy Loading in React is a technique for loading components only when they are needed, instead of loading them all at once during the initial render.

   lazy loading is a feature that allows you to load components or routes dynamically only when they are needed, improving performance by reducing initial bundle size.